Do you want to know the easiest way to save £667 in just one year?

 - Start by saving one penny on the first day.

 - Then, each day that follows, add one penny to the amount you saved the day before.
-For example, on day two, you’ll add £0.02, on day three you’ll add £0.03, and so on.
-But the most you’ll ever have to put in is £3.65 on day 365, obviously, or £3.66 in a leap year.
+For example, on day two, you’ll add 1p, on day three you’ll add 3p, and so on.
+But the most you’ll ever have to put in is £3.65 on day 365, or obviously £3.66 in a leap year.

-- Continue this pattern every day for an entire year.
+- Continue this pattern every day for 12 months.

-- The amount you end up with will be the same in both challenges.
+- The final amount you end up with is the same in both challenges.

 When you save small but regular amounts, you get into the habit of saving.
 This means you can build up a savings pot without committing too much money to it.
 For new savers, or the undisciplined, it’s more effective than saving sporadically, and it teaches discipline.

 If you stick to your daily savings challenge, you may find you enjoy it and start coming up with more creative ways to raise the money you need to save each day.
-And you will definitely enjoy seeing that balance growing – please let us know how you get on.
-You may also find that it spurs you on to set up more money-related challenges, and we’ll be adding more of these in the future.
+And you will definitely enjoy seeing that balance growing.
+You may also discover that it spurs you on to set up more money-related challenges, and we’ll be adding more of these in the future.

 Click one of the following links to download the spreadsheet for both challenges from our Google drive: